cnescatlab/sonar-cnes-report/README.md

 ````

 ##### Export of a specific project branch (standalone)
-If you are using a commercial edition of sonarqube or the [sonarqube-community-branch-plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin) you want to export the report for a specific branch of your project using the -b option.
+If you are using a commercial edition of sonarqube or the [sonarqube-community-branch-plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin) you can export the report for a specific branch of your project using the -b option.
 ````
 java -jar cnesreport.jar -p projectId -b dev
 ````